0

 • Individual SPEAK OUT!
 Therapy – Patients and families work with a Certified SPEAK OUT!
 Provider to learn the SPEAK OUT!
 Exercises and establish a consistent home practice routine.

-• SPEAK OUT!
-Therapy Groups – Weekly SPEAK OUT!
-Therapy Groups are essential for ongoing speech practice, education, and support.
+• Weekly SPEAK OUT!
+Classes – Weekly SPEAK OUT!
+Classes are essential for ongoing speech practice, education, and support.
 They also foster accountability, reduce isolation, and build camaraderie with other SPEAK OUT!
 Graduates.

 • SPEAK OUT!
 Refreshers – Patients and families meet with their Certified SPEAK OUT!
 Provider every 6-12 months for a re-evaluation to ensure that progress is maintained and that a consistent home practice routine continues.